ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 Setting and Modifying State
 ---------------------------

-The state of any container object can be accessed by "calling" it and this will return the state of its properties and any children as a nested dictionary.
+The state of any container object can be accessed by "calling" it, and the call returns the state of its properties and any children as a nested dictionary.

 The state of a container can be modified by assigning the corresponding attribute in its parent object.
 This assignment could be done at any level.
 The assigned